 Retiring… Then Unretiring?

-As we all know, the pandemic had an enormous impact on the workforce.
 Your organization may have said farewell to longstanding employees who headed into retirement early.
 Now, according to recent research from Indeed Hiring Lab, rates of “unretirements” — retirees returning to the workforce — are on the rise.3

 The age to retire may differ from person to person, and it can also change!
 Life expectancy is a huge unknown.
 Historically, age of retirement depended on when you could collect Social Security or other benefits but now it seems to have a lot more to do with how robust a person’s/couple’s savings is, or whether or not continuing to perform the work is possible.
 With inflation on the rise, studies show that many Americans are intentionally delaying retirement efforts.4